 It’s not entirely clear how 99Designs promotes your project.
 But if it lacks details from their simple onboarding process, you’re less likely to get the requested designs.

-99Designs does not remove many freelancers from their talent pool, either.
+99Designs does not remove many freelance designers from their talent pool, either.
 As a result, expect only ⅓ to ⅔ of your designs at a professional standard.

-While you may get over 100 logos, you might notice several submissions to be very similar.
+While you may get over 100 perfect logos, you might notice several submissions to be very similar.

-By default, all designers will be able to see what other designers are submitting.
+By default, all designers will be able to see what other professional designers are submitting.